 Although wedding insurance has garnered a lot more attention thanks to the pandemic, it’s important to note that most insurance companies still do not cover such circumstances.

-“While insurance does not cover pandemic-related cancellations or reschedules, it does cover vendors not showing up and that number has spiked over the last 14 months,” says Joshua Gabrielson, wedding videographer and owner of Wedding Photography & Films™ in Roanoke, Virginia.
-“In fact, I can recall at least 30 different social media posts over the last year in which couples had a wedding no show because the vendor closed its doors and never gave a refund or informed the couple to begin with.”
+“While insurance does not cover pandemic-related cancellations or reschedules, it does cover vendors not showing up, and that has remained one of the most common claims since 2020.
+We have seen multiple couples deal with a wedding no-show because the vendor closed its doors and never gave a refund or informed the couple to begin with,” says Joshua Gabrielson, wedding videographer and owner of Wedding Photography & Films™ in Roanoke, Virginia.

 Wedding insurance cost

-Although the cost of wedding insurance varies, it’s surprisingly inexpensive.
+Although the cost varies by guest count, venue type, and total wedding spend, wedding insurance remains surprisingly inexpensive in 2026.
+Markel’s liability policies now start at just $75, with cancellation coverage starting at $130 (as of late 2025).
 “For a million-dollar liability policy, you can expect to pay under $200,” explains Melanie Musson, a wedding insurance expert with USInsuranceAgents.com.
 “For a comprehensive cancellation policy that covers vendors, venues, cold feet, sickness, and storms, you can expect to pay about $400.”
+Most major providers also offer a bundle discount when you buy liability and cancellation together, which brings a typical bundled policy in well under $500 for a mid-size wedding.

 The different types of wedding insurance policies